Bunyip Chasm: In a Gammon Gorge

 Looking straight up the cliffs at Bunyip Chasm.

-I hurried back, and was relieved to see that LS had found her way down while I was gone.
+I hurried back, and was relieved to see LS had found her way down while I was gone.
 Now it was my turn to descend.
 I didn’t like the idea of trying to go over the slippery edge of the waterfall, so I found a spot to the side where I could climb down more safely, then worked my way back down the rock face in zigzags.

 We set off back to our camp, looking forward to a meal and a rest.
 The two drops over the boulders blocking the chasm weren’t difficult, and we both got down without trouble.
 A cool breeze was blowing down the chasm behind us, and the sinking sun had dropped below the gorge wall, leaving our camp in shadow.